analogdevicesinc/testbenches/docs/library/utilities/pub_sub/publisher.rst

 Overview
 -------------------------------------------------------------------------------

-This class is designed to manage a list of subscribers, has the ability to apply filters, process data packets, and notify subscribers with the received data.
-The class is parameterized with a data_type.
+This class is designed to manage a list of subscribers, has the ability to notify subscribers with the received data.
+The class is parameterized with a ``data_type``.
 It is mainly used in VIP monitors, but it can also be integrated in other environments as well.

 .. svg:: library/utilities/pub_sub/publisher.svg
    :align: center